“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-We’re deep into the dog days of summer.
-Winter coats and fuzzy boots have long been put away to make room for shorts and flip-flops.
+We’re headed for the dog days of summer.
+Winter coats and fuzzy boots are getting packed away to make room for shorts and flip-flops.
 As humans, it’s easy for us to change into our summer attire as a means of staying cool.
 But what about our dogs?
 Aren’t they hot underneath that fur coat?

 While your dog’s coat is actually designed to protect them from the sun and scorching heat of summer, there are a few things you should be doing each year to help them effectively keep cool.

 We spoke with Nicole Kallish, a Certified Master Groomer and Education Manager at Andis Company, about how we should be caring for our dogs’ skin and coats this summer, not just to keep them cool and comfortable, but to protect against sun exposure and help control fleas and ticks.

 A lot of dog parents choose short “Summer Cuts”to keep their dogs cool and reduce shedding.
 Should I shave my dog?